HubSpot CRM

 • If Granted Scopes is blank on the Connection, Flowgear refreshes it from HubSpot before filtering templates.

 • Query uses Options.Id for a single-record read.
-If you do not supply Options.Id, the Node queries records for the selected object type and handles paging internally.
+If you do not supply Options.Id, the node queries records for the selected object type and handles paging internally.

 • Use a comma-separated string in Options.Properties for new Workflows.
-The Node still accepts a JSON string array for backward compatibility.
+The node still accepts a JSON string array for backward compatibility.

 • Template availability depends on the scopes granted to the Connection.
 Core object templates are filtered by read or write scope.
 Custom-object query templates require crm.objects.custom.read, and custom-object create, update, and delete templates require crm.objects.custom.write.